 The YRIGHT FRKH-L14 Air Cooler is an affordable air conditioner with evaporative technology.
 It has three unique functions: it serves as a personal air conditioner for cooling your home, has a fan mode to improve airflow, and humidifies your room's air.

 Being a cordless appliance, the YRIGHT FRKH-L14 is also ideal if you want an extremely portable air-cooling system.
 You can place it anywhere in your home or even take it outdoors during picnics.
-It's rechargeable, with a 4 to 5 hours battery life.
-And the ability to charge it with a type-C cable, car charger, or a power bank ensures that it's always ready for use.
+It's rechargeable, with a 4 to 5-hour battery life.
+And the ability to charge it with a Type-C cable, car charger, or a power bank ensures that it's always ready for use.

 YRIGHT's budget-friendly air cooler has a convenient tank capacity of around 300 ml.
 So you don’t have to worry about frequent refills.
 My only complaint is coverage—you won't feel the cool air more than 4 m away.